alex15g/Fundamental-Algorithms-C/README.md

 - **Cases**: Analysis is performed for **Best**, **Average**, and **Worst** scenarios.
 - **Visualization**: The generated data can be used to create charts that experimentally validate theoretical time complexities like $O(n^2)$ or $O(n \log n)$.

+> [!NOTE]
+> The `Profiler.h` library is a testing utility provided by the university department.
+It was used to instrument the code and collect execution metrics for benchmarking purposes, allowing me to focus on algorithm implementation and theoretical validation.
 ---

 ## 🚀 Repository Contents